Algorithmic Pirogov-Sinai theory: Introduction

-Contour models can be used to represent a spin model in terms of deviations from its ground states.
-Our algorithm for approximating the partition function of such a model will be based on truncating the Taylor series for $\log Z_{G}$ after a given number of terms.
-There are several components to making this work: \begin{enumerate} \item We write the partition function as an abstract contour model as dictated by Pirogov-Sinai theory~\cite{pirogov1975phase,pirogov1976phase}. \item We prove that the partition function, as a function of the inverse temperature, does not vanish outside a disc in the complex plane.
-We do this by using the Peierls' condition and a general theorem of Borgs and Imbrie~\cite{borgs1989unified} implementing Zahradnik's version~\cite{zahradnik1984alternate} of Pirogov-Sinai theory. \item We use the absence of zeros to write error bounds of the truncated Taylor series for the log partition function, following Barvinok~\cite{barvinok2017combinatorics,barvinok2016computing}. \item Finally we must compute the low-order coefficients of the Taylor series efficiently.
-This is done inductively using the cluster expansion and ideas from the Patel-Regts algorithm~\cite{patel2016deterministic}. \end{enumerate}
+Our algorithm for approximating the partition function will be based on truncating the Taylor series for $\log Z_{G}$ after a given number of terms.
+There are several components to making this work: \begin{enumerate} \item We write the partition function as an abstract contour model as dictated by Pirogov--Sinai theory~\cite{pirogov1975phase,pirogov1976phase}. \item We prove that the partition function, as a function of the inverse temperature, does not vanish outside a disc in the complex plane.
+We do this by using the Peierls' condition and a theorem of Borgs and Imbrie~\cite{borgs1989unified} implementing Zahradnik's version~\cite{zahradnik1984alternate} of Pirogov--Sinai theory. \item We use the absence of zeros to write error bounds for the truncated Taylor series for the log partition function, following Barvinok~\cite{barvinok2017combinatorics,barvinok2016computing}. \item We efficiently compute the low-order coefficients of the Taylor series.
+This is done inductively using the cluster expansion. \end{enumerate}

-As this overview indicates, none of these components are new.
-Our main contribution is to connect Pirogov-Sinai theory to the algorithmic technique of Barvinok, and hence to make Pirogov-Sinai theory algorithmic.
-In this paper we strive for simplicity and clarity of the main ideas, and so we do not try to pursue optimal bounds.
-We believe, however, that essentially any application of Pirogov-Sinai theory to prove phase coexistence or to prove slow mixing for discrete lattice spin models with a bounded number of ground states can be turned into an efficient algorithm for counting and sampling with the ideas of this paper.
+None of these components are wholly new -- our main contribution is to establish the relevance of Pirogov--Sinai theory to the design of algorithms.
+In this paper we strive for simplicity and clarity of the main ideas, and so we do not try to pursue optimal bounds or maximal generality in stating theorems.
+We believe, however, that essentially any application of Pirogov--Sinai theory to prove phase coexistence or to prove slow mixing for discrete lattice spin models can be turned into efficient approximate counting and sampling algorithms with the ideas of this paper.